Reikooters/YoutubeTitleForYvonne/README.md

 4. Give the source a name, e.g. "Now Playing" and click the "Add Source" button.
 5. Next to the "Text" field, tick the "Read from file" checkbox.
 6. Click the "Browse" button that appears.
-7. Choose the text file which is written to by YoutubePlayerForYvvone - by default this is "nowplaying.txt" in the application folder, but you can also configure this in the Options screen.
+7. Choose the text file which is written to by YoutubeTitleForYvonne - by default this is "nowplaying.txt" in the application folder, but you can also configure this in the Options screen.
 8. Configure the font, color and styles to your liking.
 9. Click the "Done" button.